Tropidolaemus: Species

+Nota bene: A binomial authority in parentheses indicates that the species was originally described in a genus other than Tropidolaemus.

 Taxonomy

 Two species here were once classified as Trimeresurus, but were given their own genus due to distinct morphological characteristics.

 One new species, T. laticinctus, was described recently by Kuch, Gumprecht and Melaun (2007).
 It is found on the Indonesian island of Sulawesi.
 The type locality is "between L. Posso and Tomini Bay, Celebes" [= between Lake Poso and Tomini Bay, Province of Sulawesi Tengah, Indonesia]."